To be considered for admission, an applicant must submit the following:

 - Why have you selected limited-residency rather than a traditional, on-campus graduate program?
 One of the benefits of limited residency is that it allows you to collaborate with organizations in your community.
 What are some of the resources in your community that you would like to draw upon during your graduate career?

 - Official transcripts of all undergraduate and graduate work sent directly by the college(s) or university(s) to the address below or by including official transcripts in the institution's sealed envelope with your application.

-- Three letters of recommendation from people who know you well enough to give an informed opinion of your intellectual ability, capacity for sustained self-directed study and personal qualifications.
+- Two letters of recommendation from people who know you well enough to give an informed opinion of your intellectual ability, capacity for sustained self-directed study and personal qualifications.
 The recommendation process is completed online through the application portal but paper forms are available upon request.